 There are no reported harmful side effects associated with RediCalm.
 Most people that take RediCalm experience no side effects.
 If in the rare case side effects do occur, they tend to be mild and often disappear.
 Possible side effects include (as disclosed on WebMD's safety pages for each herb included in the RediCalm formula: (1) L-Theanine, (2) 5-HTP, (3) Ashwagandha, (4) Lemon Balm, and (5) Passion Flower:

-Pregnant and nursing women should not take RediCalm (or any natural supplement) without the approval of a physician.
+Pregnant and nursing women should not take RediCalm (or any health supplement) without the approval of a physician.

 Do not exceed the recommended dose of four capsules at once or six capsules daily.
 Exceeding the maximum dose is not unsafe, although it may result in drowsiness or discomfort.
 Before taking RediCalm, talk your doctor if you are taking seizure medications, pain medications, muscle relaxants, other sleep or anxiety medications, or other medications that may cause drowsiness.
 RediCalm may increase the sedative effects of these drugs.
 Do not take RediCalm if you are currently taking an MAOI or have taken an MAOI within the past two weeks.

 In general, RediCalm can be safely taken with prescription sedatives, including benzodiazepines such as Xanax® (alprazolam), Valium® (diazepam), and Ativan® (lorazepam).
 Keep in mind that RediCalm may increase the effects of sedative medications, although this interaction is not unsafe at recommended doses.
 If you are taking any type of sedative medication, use caution when driving or operating heavy machinery until you're familiar with the effects of RediCalm.
 If you are currently taking prescription medication, we advise that you talk to your doctor before taking RediCalm or any new supplement.